HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

 ### Exercise

 1. Create 2 variables using the `let` keyword

    1. make 1 variable contain your first name
    1. the second variable should have no value assigned

 1. Make 2 variables using the `const` keyword
-    1. the first variable should contain the city you currently stay at
+   1. the first variable should contain the town/city you currently stay at
    1. come up with a value for the second variable yourself

 ### Essence